 Vitamin C and The Common Cold and Flu

 In a study of 463 students that used 1,000 milligrams every hour for 6 hours, then 3 times daily after that, reported flu and cold symptoms in the test group decreased 85% compared with the control group after the administration of megadose Vitamin C.

 Vitamin C and Cardiovascular Disease

 For those interested in vitamin C and cardiovascular disease, you will find that from 1990-2000 there is only 1 study that shows a beneficial response to a dose of less than 500mg of vitamin C and 3 studies with no response.
-You will also find 30 studies with a beneficial response of a dose over 500mg, and 4 studies with no response.
+You will also find 30 studies with a beneficial response over 500mg, and 4 studies with no response.
 So why do we highlight the negative studies and disregard higher doses again?